rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 For 32 bit tutorials, I'd recommend:
-[David Welch's tutorials](https://github.com/dwelch67/raspberrypi) (mostly C, with some 64 bit examples), [Peter Lemmon's tutorials](https://github.com/PeterLemon/RaspberryPi) (ASM only, also for 64 bit) and [LdB's tutorials](https://github.com/LdB-ECM/Raspberry-Pi) (C and ASM, also for 64 bit, more complex examples like USB and OpenGL).
+[David Welch's tutorials](https://github.com/dwelch67/raspberrypi) (mostly C, with some 64 bit examples), [Peter Lemon's tutorials](https://github.com/PeterLemon/RaspberryPi) (ASM only, also for 64 bit) and [LdB's tutorials](https://github.com/LdB-ECM/Raspberry-Pi) (C and ASM, also for 64 bit, more complex examples like USB and OpenGL).

 Prerequisites